tinymce/tinymce-docs/plugins/tinycomments.md

 function reply(uid, content, done, fail) {
   try {
-    // "getConversation" here is a function written to synchronously retrieve an
-    // existing conversation from a form field populated by the server. var comments = getConversation(uid);
+    var comments = getConversation(uid);
-    // Add comment to the conversation
     comments.push({
       user: currentAuthorId,
       comment: content
     });
-    // Synchronously write the comment back to the form field, awaiting persist
-    // on document save.
     setConversation(uid, comments);
     done();
   } catch {